aggicreative555/aggi-workflow-repo-ca/README.md

 This project uses **Husky** and **lint-staged** to ensure code quality before commits.
 These tools automatically run checks and format your code whenever you make a commit.

-- What happens during a commit:
+- _What happens during a commit_:

 1. **ESLint** checks your staged files for linting errors.
 2. **Prettier** formats your code.
 3. If all checks pass, your commit is completed.

-- Configuration:
+- _Configuration_:

 The `lint-staged` configuration in `package.json` ensures that only staged files are checked:

 ```json
 "lint-staged": {